How would you define your style?

 Where do you find inspiration when choosing your color palettes?

 Color also comes to me from nature.
 Sometimes I notice small details like the inside of an orange tulip that might have a deep violet center and a touch of yellow.
 That kind of combination can be spectacular.
 I love drawing directly from those natural moments.
 I also look at fashion, especially houses like Dior and Chanel, to see what colors designers are using in clothing and interiors.
-I pay attention to what’s happening in painting and space design too.
-And when a bride gives me some creative freedom, I like to introduce a trending color.
+I pay attention to what’s happening in painting and interior design too.
+When a bride gives me creative freedom, I like to introduce a trending color.
 That soft chartreuse green is everywhere right now and I think it’s about to take off even more.

 Has any recent project been especially meaningful for you?